mrWheel/arduinoIDE2platformIO-convertor/README.md

 This Python script automates the process of converting an Arduino IDE project to a PlatformIO project structure.
 It's designed to simplify the transition from Arduino's traditional setup to PlatformIO's more organized and powerful environment.

+For more information look <a href="https://willem.aandewiel.nl/index.php/2024/08/16/arduino-to-platformio-project-conversion/">here</a>.

 ## Features

 - Converts Arduino (.ino) files to C++ (.cpp) files
 - Creates appropriate header (.h) files for each source file
-- Extracts and centralizes all #define statements into a single `allDefines.h` file
+- Extracts and centralizes all #define statements into a single `arduinoGlue.h` file
 - Identifies and properly handles global variables
-- Generates function prototypes in header files
+- Generates function prototypes in the `arduinoGlue.h` file
 - Preserves existing code structure and comments
 - Copies the project's data folder (if it exists) to the PlatformIO structure
 - Creates a basic `platformio.ini` file for PlatformIO configuration